+Activities associated with channel contouring and sediment deposition would negatively affect the plants that are directly driven over and buried by these deposits.
 Soil disturbing activities often favor non-native vegetation that is adapted to disturbance.
-The channel reconstruction project will disturb soils and vegetation, in areas where the seed bank likely includes a high proportion of exotic species.
+The channel reconstruction project will disturb soils and vegetation in areas where the seed bank likely includes a high proportion of exotic species.
 The potential to spread non-native seed is high, particularly to the proposed sediment deposit sites.
 Sediment deposit sites were intentionally selected in areas currently degraded and dominated by weedy or non-native plant species, to lessen these impacts.
-Sand-loving native species such as dropseed (Sporobolus sp.), sand sage (Artemisia filifolia) and four-wing saltbush (Atriplex canescens) could benefit from the addition of sediment to the deposit sites.
+Strategically depositing sediment over weedy sites could benefit native vegetation by burying the existing exotics and providing a favorable substrate for sand-loving native plants such as sand sage (Artemisia filifolia), sand dropseed (Sporobolus cryptandrus), ricegrass (Achnatherum hymenoides), globemallow (Sphaeralcea sp.) and evening primrose (Oenothera sp.).
 Park vegetation management teams will work to mitigate adverse impacts by repeatedly treating exotic vegetation to ensure the efficacy of the exotic vegetation removal and the successful establishment of native vegetation communities.